Public pessimism on the economy hits a new high, CNBC survey shows

 The fallout from these negative views is hitting President Joe Biden's approval rating.

-His overall rating fell by 2 percentage points to 39% and his disapproval rating rose by a point to 55% compared to the November survey.
+His overall rating fell by 2 percentage points to 39% and his disapproval rating rose by a point to 55% compared with the November survey.

 Americans disapprove of Biden's handling of the economy by a 62% to 34% margin, a deterioration from the 57% to 38% margin in the last survey.
 It was the second-worst reading of his presidency on the economy.

-Note: Correction: Pessimism on the economy has hit a new high.
-An earlier headline was incorrect.